pypy/pypy/pypy/doc/stm.rst

 How much actual parallelization a multithreaded program can see is a bit subtle.
 Basically, a program not using ``thread.atomic`` or using it for very short amounts of time will parallelize almost freely.
-However, using ``thread.atomic`` gives less obvious rules.
+However, using ``thread.atomic`` for longer periods of time comes with less obvious rules.
 The exact details may vary from version to version, too, until they are a bit more stabilized.
 Here is an overview.

 Each thread is actually running as a sequence of "transactions", which are separated by "transaction breaks".
 The execution of the whole multithreaded program works as if all transactions were serialized.
-You don't see it but the transactions are actually running in parallel.
+The transactions are actually running in parallel, but this is invisible.

-This works as long as two principles are respected.
+This parallelization works as long as two principles are respected.
 The first one is that the transactions must not *conflict* with each other.
 The most obvious sources of conflicts are threads that all increment a global shared counter, or that all store the result of their computations into the same list --- or, more subtly, that all ``pop()`` the work to do from the same list, because that is also a mutation of the list.
 (It is expected that some STM-aware library will eventually be designed to help with sharing problems, like a STM-aware list or queue.)

+A conflict occurs as follows: when a transaction commits (i.e. finishes successfully) it may cause other transactions that are still in progress to abort and retry.
+This is a waste of CPU time, but even in the worst case senario it is not worse than a GIL, because at least one transaction succeeded.
+Conflicts do occur, of course, and it is pointless to try to avoid them all.
+For example they can be abundant during some warm-up phase.
+What is important is to keep them rare enough in total.

-The other principle is that of avoiding long-running "inevitable" transactions.
-This is more subtle to understand.
-The first thing we need to learn is where transaction breaks are.
-There are two modes of
+The other principle is that of avoiding long-running so-called "inevitable" transactions.
+We can consider that a transaction can be in three possible modes (this is actually a slight simplification):
-execution: either we are in a ``with thread.atomic`` block (or possibly several nested ones), or not.

-If we are not in ``thread.atomic`` mode, then transaction breaks occur at the following places:

-* from time to time between the execution of two bytecodes;
-* across an external system call.

-In ``thread.atomic`` mode, transaction breaks *never* occur.

-Additionally, every transaction can further be in one of two running
-modes: either "normal" or "inevitable".
-To simplify, a transaction starts in "normal" mode, but switches to "inevitable" as soon as it performs input/output (more precisely, just before).
-If we have an inevitable transaction, all other transactions are paused; this effect is similar to the GIL.

-In the absence of ``thread.atomic``, inevitable transactions only have a small effect.
-The transaction is stopped, and the next one restarted, around any long-running I/O.  Inevitable transactions still occur; e.g. for technical reasons the transaction immediately following I/O is inevitable.
-However, as soon as the current bytecode finishes, the interpreter notices that the transaction is inevitable and immediately introduces yet another transaction break.
-This switches us back to a normal-mode transaction.
-It means that inevitable transactions only run for a small fraction of the time.
+* *non-atomic:* in this mode, the interpreter is free to insert transaction breaks more or less where it wants to.
+This is similar to how, in CPython, the interpreter is free to release and reacquire the GIL where it wants to.
+So in non-atomic mode, transaction breaks occur from time to time between the execution of two bytecodes, as well as across an external system call (the previous transaction is committed, the system call is done outside any transaction, and finally the next transaction is started).

+* *atomic but abortable:* transactions start in this mode at the beginning of a ``with thread.atomic`` block.
+In atomic mode, transaction breaks *never* occur, making a single potentially long transaction.
+This transaction can be still be aborted if a conflict arises, and retried as usual.

+* *atomic and inevitable:* as soon as an atomic block does a system call, it cannot be aborted any more, because it has visible side-effects.
+So we turn the transaction "inevitable" --- more precisely, this occurs just before doing the system call.
+Once the system call is started, the transaction cannot be aborted any more: it must "inevitably" complete.
+This results in the following internal restrictions: only one transaction in the whole process can be inevitable, and moreover no other transaction can commit before the inevitable one --- they will be paused when they reach that point.

-With ``thread.atomic`` however you have to be a bit careful, because I/O will not introduce transaction breaks; instead, it makes the transaction inevitable.
-Moreover the next transaction break will only occur after the end of the outermost ``with thread.atomic``.
-Basically, you should organize your code in such a way that for any ``thread.atomic`` block that runs for a noticable time, any I/O is done near the end of it, not when there is still a lot of CPU (or I/O) time ahead.
+So what you should avoid is transactions that are inevitable for a long period of time.
+Doing so blocks essentially all other transactions and gives an effect similar to the GIL again.
+To work around the issue, you need to organize your code in such a way that for any ``thread.atomic`` block that runs for a noticable amount of time, you perform no I/O at all before you are close to reaching the end of the block.

-In particular, this means that you should ideally avoid blocking I/O operations in ``thread.atomic`` blocks.
+Similarly, you should avoid doing any blocking I/O in ``thread.atomic`` blocks.
 They work, but because the transaction is turned inevitable *before* the I/O is performed, they will prevent any parallel work at all.
+You need to organize the code so that such operations are done completely outside ``thread.atomic``.

-(This looks a bit like the opposite of the usual effects of the GIL: if the block is computation-intensive it will nicely be parallelized, but if it does any long I/O then it prevents any parallel work.)
+(This is related to the fact that blocking I/O operations are discouraged with Twisted, and if you really need them, you should do them on its own separate thread.
+One can say that the behavior within ``thread.atomic`` looks, in a way, like the opposite of the usual effects of the GIL: if the ``with`` block is computationally intensive it will nicely be parallelized, but if it does any long I/O then it prevents any parallel work.)

 Implementation